Hornets end skid with win over Hawks

 Atlanta cut the lead to 63-59 on Howard's basket with 6:08 left, but never got any closer before the end of the period.
 Charlotte led 80-74 after third quarters.

-NOTES: Atlanta G Malcolm Delaney (right ankle) was a game-time decision and played.
-F DeAndre Bembry was back after missing Friday's game with an excused absence, but was inactive to make room for F Mike Scott, who was recalled from his D-League assignment. ...
-Charlotte G Jeremy Lamb was questionable because of a rib cage strain suffered on Friday night against Boston, but was able to play. ...
+NOTES: Atlanta G Malcolm Delaney (right ankle) was a game-time decision with a sore right ankle.
+F DeAndre Bembry returned to the lineup after missing Friday's game with an excused absence, but was inactive to make room for F Mike Scott, who was recalled from his D-League assignment. ...
+Charlotte G Jeremy Lamb was questionable because of a rib-cage strain suffered Friday night against Boston. ...
+Charlotte G Kemba Walker was back in the starting lineup after missing Friday's game with an excused absence to take care of a personal matter. ...
 The Hawks had several tributes for the late Craig Sager, the well-known broadcaster who lived in Atlanta.
 The team's cheerleaders wore a special Craig Sager shirt. ...
 Atlanta plays again on Monday at Oklahoma City.
 Charlotte returns home on Tuesday to host the Los Angeles Lakers.